Thursday, 18 August 2016

 'Very nice flavoursome biscuits.
 Would eat these anytime.'
 20+ designer

 Sardines have to be one of the most nutritious tastiest foods ever - and they're exceptionally budget friendly.
-A min 70 pence (2024) will buy a portion for one.
-They're perfect for a student budget.
+At just over a pound per tin (2025) they're the perfect size for this recipe, producing enough good-sized biscuits for two or 3.
+They're perfect for a student budget or small household.

 A serving of sardines contains: